The-Balance-FFXIV/balance-static/content/jobs/tanks/gunbreaker/openers-and-rotations.md

 # Rotation FAQ

+> *Do I save Bloodfest for No Mercy?*

+Use bloodfest on cooldown.
+It should naturally align with No Mercy every 3 minutes for a 4x Burst Strike in No Mercy opportunity

+> *Do I hold No Mercy/Gnashing Fang combo for one another?*

+Generally speaking if you mess up, using them on cooldown is more damage.
+However when you have strong raid cooldowns such as Trick attack, then you want to keep yourself aligned with them.
+This is especially true if you messed up early in the fight.
+You also want to hit buttons where you were supposed to rather than adjust on the fly for practice purposes.
+Basically there's no correct answer to this and you should look for ways to avoid messing up in the first place instead

+> *When do I AoE?*

+2+ targets for general AoE.
+At 3 targets and under you still want to use Gnashing Fang combo and Sonic Break on cooldown.

+> *Help!
+I'm clipping my GCDs!*

+If you're not losing a GCD in No Mercy, then it's acceptable to clip during that window.
+Outside of No Mercy, find ways to pre-emptively hit defensive cooldowns in order to not clip.
+Clipping Blasting Zone to prevent drift is acceptable.

+> *What GCD should I have?*

+The Gunbreaker Rotation works off a 2.4 GCD.
+This is the minimum that you need.
+Any more will not affect your dps output strongly.
+Any less and you lose a lot of dps due to abilities not lining up with No Mercy.

+> *My ping is x and my GCD is y!!
+Can I do etc.?!
+Should I go faster to compensate?!*

+Realistically you can succeed with any of the Skill speed tiers regardless of ping unless you're playing from a different continent.
+Skill speed is more related to fight design tbh.
+2.4 GCD will give you the best results if you're a perfect human being, 2.38 will let you get away with being monkey every now then.

+> *About SSS or La-*

+SSS or Lawns are in no way any indication of your ability to succeed or your actual dps output.

 > *What if I misaligned my Gnashing Fang from No Mercy because of Downtime/user error?*

 Don't worry!
 This happens.
 It's going to happen to all of us.
 Follow this flow: